 1. World of Pastabilities AKA The Pasta Shoppe

 This is a newer one and it soared to the top of the list once I took my first bite.
 The Organic Vegan Mac ‘N Cheese Under the Sea variety (pictured above) is by far the closest one that tastes how I remember Kraft tasting.
 The Under the Sea box says it comes with cheese mix, and they also make a Pasta Ruffles variety that comes with a cheddar cheese mix.
-I haven’t tried the Pasta Ruffles yet to know if there’s actually a difference between the two, but I’ll be happy with the Under the Sea variety til the end of my days.
+The ruffles get fairly big once cooked, so I didn’t feel like there was enough sauce to balance it out.
+Regardless, I’ll be happy with the Under the Sea variety til the end of my days.

 2. Leahey Foods Macaroni & Cheese